-The Foundation may, at times, have a cash balance that exceeds federally insured deposit limits.
+The Foundation may, at times, have cash balances that exceed federally insured deposit limits.
 Management has not experienced any losses and believes there is minimal risk associated with these cash balances.
 Investment accounts are not federally insured and accordingly are subject to loss of principal.

-One donor, a related party, comprises 76% and 66% of total pledges receivable as of December 31, 2016 and 2015, respectively.
+One donor, a related party, comprises 85% and 76% of total pledges receivable as of December 31, 2017 and 2016, respectively.